 When I walked into FinCon 2018, I had never heard of the concept of a credit builder loan.
 Thus my mind was slightly blown after I discovered Self Lender (now known as Self).
-Funny enough, this year’s FinCon introduced me to another credit building loan company: Credit Strong.
+Funny enough, this past year’s FinCon introduced me to another credit building loan company: Credit Strong.

 What is Credit Strong and How Does it Work?

 Credit Strong is a division of Austin Capital Bank.
 As their site notes, the bank is a “5-star rated FDIC insured Texas State Savings Bank.”
 Being FDIC-insured is not only important as there is a saving component to their loans (more on that later) but it also means that the company is subject to a high-level of oversight and regulation.
 In other words, yes, they are legitimate.

 The company offers what is commonly known as credit builder loans.
 Instead of a traditional personal loan where you receive the funds your borrowing upfront, Credit Strong places your loaned funds into a savings account that is only unlocked once you’ve paid in full.
 While this might seem like a strange way to save, the actual purpose is to help establish a positive payment history, which could lift your credit score.
 To help achieve this goal, Credit Strong reports to all three major credit bureaus (TransUnion, Equifax, and Experian).

 How much can Credit Strong help raise my scores?

 Obviously the big question surrounding credit builder loans is “how much of an increase is possible?”
 Unfortunately there are far too many factors at play (including your starting score, length of your loan, etc.) to truly give an answer.
 However, since payment history accounts for 35% of your FICO credit score, making on-time payments on your Credit Strong account should definitely help.

 Are there restrictions on who can use Credit Strong?

 In order to apply for a Credit Strong account, users must:

 - Be a permanent U.S. resident with a physical U.S. address